glebtv/rails_admin_import/README.md

         gem "rails_admin_import"

-* Next, mount in your application by adding following line to your config/routes.rb:

-        mount RailsAdminImport::Engine => '/rails_admin_import', :as => 'rails_admin_import'

 * If you are using cancan, add to ability.rb to specify which models can be imported:

         can :import, [User, Model1, Model2]